dhruv13x/autoheader/README.md

 # autoheader

-**autoheader** is an enterprise-grade CLI tool for Python projects that automatically adds or refreshes file headers containing each file’s *repo-relative path*.
+**autoheader** is an enterprise-grade CLI tool for **source code projects** that automatically adds or refreshes file headers containing each file’s *repo-relative path*.
 This helps developers quickly identify file origins, improves navigation in large codebases, and standardizes file structure across teams.

 Example of what `autoheader` produces: